oR3ap/Multi-Egg/README.md

 - Optimize Paper Server
 - Custom Watermark
 - Aikar Flags for Minecraft Server
-- Limit the use of egg to IP.
+- Limit the use of egg to IP

 ## Screenshot
 > Not yet.